jeong0449/FluidArdule/README.md

 The system is designed as a modular architecture separating UI control, MIDI routing, and synthesis engine for flexibility and scalability.

+External MIDI modules can also be connected directly to the Raspberry Pi via USB MIDI interfaces, bypassing UNO-2.

 → See [architecture.md](architecture.md) for details.

 ---